beardypig/streamlink/docs/plugin_matrix.rst

 webtv               web.tv               Yes   --
-weeb                weeb.tv              Yes   --    Requires rtmpdump with K-S-V patches. wwenetwork          network.wwe.com      Yes   Yes   Requires an account to access any content. younow              younow.com           Yes   -- youtube             - youtube.com        Yes   Yes   Protected videos are not supported.
+weeb                weeb.tv              Yes   --    Requires rtmpdump with K-S-V patches. wwenetwork          network.wwe.com      Yes   Yes   Requires an account to access any content. yleareena           areena.yle.fi        Yes   No    Streams may be geo-restricted to Finland. younow              younow.com           Yes   -- youtube             - youtube.com        Yes   Yes   Protected videos are not supported.
                     - youtu.be